 |

-bound to see strong glimpses of spirituality and religion which
+are bound to see strong glimpses of spirituality and religion

-are an essential part of the lives of people here.
-Most Keralites begin
+which are an essential part of the lives of people here.
+Most

-their day by visiting a temple or shrine and performing daily rituals
+Keralites begin their day by visiting a temple or shrine and performing

-magnificent annual festival is the Thrissur Pooram which is
+important and magnificent annual festival is the Thrissur Pooram

 It is worth mentioning